ale-casco/lyticEBV_RNAseq/README.md

 # lyticEBV_RNAseq

 ## Overview
 This repository contains the scripts and workflows used in our study on bulk RNA-seq data from FAC-sorted latent, early lytic, and late lytic fractions of lymphoblastoid cell lines (LCLs) transformed by a dual-fluorescent lytic reporter Epstein-Barr virus (EBV).
-The full manuscript detailing our findings is available on Cell Reports (currently under revision).
+The full manuscript detailing our findings is available on Cell Reports [PMID: 39298313].

 Data processing was primarily conducted in a Linux environment.
 Additional processing and visualization were performed in R.